 In the following years, Sabine released 2 other second CDs, one with concertos by JS.Bach as well as the double concerto for violin and piano by F. Mendelssohn (recorded with the Camerata Berlin) and one solo album called „Bach to the future“, dedicated to works and transcriptions of works by J.S.Bach.

 On 1.
 September 2018 was released the new Shostakovich album „A light in the dark“, recorded with the world-famous Nordwestdeutsche Philharmonie under Erich Polz (featuring a.o the second piano concerto op 102).
-This CD won the austrian CD-prize „Pasticcio“ from the ORF radio.
+This CD won the austrian CD-prize „Pasticcio“ from the ORF radio and was nominated in August 2019 for the german „Opus Klassik“ prize, an international CD award.

 In February 2015, Sabine won the 1.
 Prize at the „Grand Prize Virtuoso“ Competition, and performed in the Royal Albert Hall in London on March 13th.